 Powdered cayenne pepper can be used as a gargle for sore throat.
 It also makes a fine compress when applied to sprains and bruises (do not leave on for too long – remove compresses after five minutes).
 Cayenne is often added to massage oils, creams, and lotions for use in the treatment of arthritis, rheumatism, shingles, psoriases, other skin problems, and eczema.

 Add powdered red cayenne until cream becomes light pink in color.
 (People with sensitive skin should use gloves when applying or handling any hot pepper product.)
-Always remove the seeds when using cayenne peppers as they are considered toxic.
+Always test on a small area before using on larger area and remove the seeds before use.

 Cayenne and other hot peppers increase the flow of stomach secretions that are needed to break down proteins and fat.
 Cayenne can greatly benefit the digestion and is known to help ease stomach cramps and gas.

 Cayenne pepper is used both internally and externally in colder climates to protect against frostbite.
 It is usually taken as a tea to increase body temperature and to increase circulation to the extremities.

 Cayenne pepper is originally from South America and is related to bell peppers and jalapenos.
 Cayenne peppers plants prefer warm, moist, nutrient-rich soil and a warm climate.
 The plants reach a height of about 3 feet and have attractive, dark green leaves.
 They thrive in tropical regions - however they do just fine when grown as annuals in temperate climates.
 Peppers prefer full sun.
 They cannot tolerate frost and seeds are usually started indoors.